Briefings in Functional Genomics

 Briefings in Functional Genomics is a bimonthly peer-reviewed scientific journal covering genomics.
 It was established in 2002 as Briefings in Functional Genomics & Proteomics, obtaining its current title in 2010.
 It is published by Oxford University Press and the editor-in-chief is Paul Hurd (Queen Mary University of London).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.241.

+Abstracting and indexing

+The journal is abstracted and indexed in major bibliographic databases, including Science Citation Index Expanded, Journal Citation Reports, MEDLINE/PubMed, Scopus, EMBASE, BIOSIS Previews, and Current Contents/Life Sciences.